Last updated on December 13th, 2021

 Many health organizations especially those in the United States do not endorse vaping as an effective way to help smokers stop smoking.
 At the same time, there is growing evidence that more smokers trying to quit are turning to e-cigarettes over any other nicotine replacement therapy.

-The most recent study was conducted in the UK, where there is tremendous support for the vaping industry.
+Another study was conducted in the UK, where there is tremendous support for the vaping industry.
 Funded by Cancer Research UK the study confirmed what many vapers, (even those in the U.S.) already know — that vaping helps smokers quit.

 Although this was a small study, lead researcher, Dr. Caitlin Notley, of Norwich Medical School, at the University of East Anglia noted that the results were positive and surprising.